Whether you’re interested in Japanese film or international animation in the past 30 years, Studio Ghibli is a name you’ll hear over and over again.

 And not just any films: Studio Ghibli is responsible for some of the most acclaimed works of animated film ever created, with a widespread effect on audiences, animators and filmmakers worldwide.

-It’s safe to say that I’ve devoted most of the last six years of my film research time to analyzing the works of Hayao Miyazaki.
+It’s safe to say that I’ve devoted most of the past ten years of my film research time to analyzing the works of Hayao Miyazaki.
 (With Kunihiko Ikuhara’s works coming second and the Star Wars series third.)
 And over that time I’ve amassed hundreds upon hundreds of pages of research material, which I have never assembled before into a coherent whole.

 That changes now.

-Over the upcoming months, I will publish my years of Studio Ghibli research for the first time on this blog.
+As part of the Moon Rabbit project, I am slowly but steadily publishing my years of Studio Ghibli research for the first time on this blog.

 - Studio Ghibli Secrets a.k.a.
 The three common threads in all Miyazaki films — Whether you’ve seen all of Miyazaki’s films a thousand times or whether you’re just now getting acquainted with him, this is the perfect place to start.
 In this guide, I run through the entire life work of the man, going into where he comes from, what formed his journey as a director, and what values he imbued in his films.
 I also give pointers to almost all of his films, from Nausicaä, Castle in the Sky and Totoro through Spirited Away and Howl’s Moving Castle to The Wind Rises.
 All this helps to help place Miyazaki films in their proper context, as well as to give you new aspects through which to look at his work.